 "A scientist experiments with crossing humans and plants, for which he uses his students."

-A star is born!
 On this day in 1980 (in the U.S.), Prom Night was held for interested victims.
-Directed by Paul Lynch, the Horror/Thriller starred Jamie Lee Curtis, Leslie Nielsen, and Casey Stevens.
+Directed by Paul Lynch from a story by William Gray and Robert Guza Jr., the film starred Jamie Lee Curtis, Leslie Nielsen, Casey Stevens, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "At a high school senior prom, a masked killer stalks four teenagers who were responsible for the accidental death of a classmate six years previously."